quickwit-oss/quickwit/docs/distributed-tracing/index.md

 ## Jaeger with Quickwit backend

 Quickwit implements a gRPC service compatible with Jaeger UI.
-To use Quickwit with Quickwit, all you need to to is configure Jaeger with a (span) storage of type `grpc-plugin` and you will be able to visualize in Jeager your traces stored in Quickwit.
+All you need is to configure Jaeger with a (span) storage type `grpc-plugin` and you will be able to visualize your traces in Jaeger that are stored in Quickwit.

-We made a tutorial on [how to analyze Quickwit traces in Jaeger UI](using-jaeger-to-analyze-quickwit-traces.md) that will guide you through the process.
+We made a tutorial on [how to analyze Quickwit traces in Jaeger UI](use-jaeger-to-analyze-quickwit-traces.md) that will guide you through the process.

 ## Enabling OpenTelemetry service